Semi-Cosimplicial Hilbert Spaces with Isometric Coface Operators: Classification of SCSs and Normal Extensions

-In particular we can apply the theory of labeled subspaces to an SCS.
-We notice from the definitions that every $y \in Y_\infty$ belongs to at least one labeled subspace and in fact, by Theorem \ref{thm:label}(e), this labeled subspace is unique for all $y \in Y_\infty$ if and only if the SCS is normal.
+In particular for an SCS we have (disjoint) innovation subsets and labeled subsets. `Orthogonal' for subspaces becomes `disjoint' if we talk about subsets.
+We notice from the definitions that every $y \in Y_\infty$ belongs to at least one labeled subset and in fact, by Theorem \ref{thm:label}(e), we have a partition of $Y_\infty$ into disjoint labeled subsets (refining the partition into innovation subsets) if and only if the SCS is normal.
+Hence every $y \in Y_\infty$ in a normal SCS has a unique label.
 We can use Corollary \ref{cor:label}(6) to motivate the following definition and use this as a clue how to construct normal extensions of an SCS.
+This also provides a way to classify SCSs in general.

-\begin{definition} The normal label $\hat{\chi}(y) \in \Lambda^0$ for any $y \in Y_\infty$ (in any SCS $(Y_k,\delta_i)_{k,i}$) is defined for $n \in \Nset_0$ by
+\begin{definition} The normal label $\hat{\chi}(y) \in \Lambda_S^0$ for any $y \in Y_\infty$ (in any SCS $(Y_k,\delta_i)_{k,i}$) is defined for $n \in \Nset_0$ by